gaspardL/Internet-Cancer-Remover/README.md

 - [ ] Options : deciding between replacing or removing each emoji.
 Replacement is specific for each emoji
 - [ ] Options : Default setups can be selected for replacement and removal.
 Several preconfigured sets are possible
 - [ ] Majority of emojis are supported for replacement or removal

+## Known issues

+- [ ] Some inputs reverse the writing direction (Messenger, Reddit)
+- [ ] Events response are not displayed in MyAnimeList